redoonetworks/passbolt-helm/README.md

 | `passbolt.config.readinessProbe.initialDelaySeconds` | initialDelaySeconds for readinessProbe | `60` |
 | `passbolt.config.readinessProbe.timeoutSeconds` | timeoutSeconds for readinessProbe | `10` |

+:warning: If you decide to get passbolt.config.email.username and password from secrets, the corresponding strings will be ignored if passed.

 ### Database
 | Parameter | Description | Default |